sakthiinfotec/weblinks/concepts_design-patterns.md

 ###### gRPC
 ```
+* A High performance protocol built on top of HTTP/2
 * Ideal for the communication between Microservices
 * It's a modern, fast and efficient, build on top of HTTP/2, low latency, supports Streaming, language independent,
 * Makes it super easy to plug in authentication, load balancing, logging and monitoring